PowershellFrameworkCollective/PowershellFrameworkCollective.github.io/documentation/documents/psmoduledevelopment/templates/configuration-options.md

 Name:    psmoduledevelopment.template.binaryextensions
 Default: '.dll', '.exe', '.pdf', '.doc', '.docx', '.xls', '.xlsx'
 ```
 Files it knows not to try to parse.
-When creating templates, these files will be included as raw bytes, no parameter replacements will be performed.
+When creating templates, files with these extensions will be included as raw bytes, no parameter replacements will be performed.

-This configuration setting has only effect when _creating_ a template, not when generating files or projects from it (as at that point the decision how to process these files has already been made).
+This configuration setting has only effect when _creating_ a template, not when generating files or projects from it (as at that point the decision on how to process these files has already been made).

 ### Identifier
 ```
 Name:    psmoduledevelopment.template.identifier
 Default: þ
 ```
-The identifier is the character/string used by the template system to detect and insert variables / scriptblock.
+The identifier is the character/string used by the template system to detect and insert variables / scriptblocks.

-This configuration setting has only effect when _creating_ a template, not when generating files or projects from it (as at that point the decision how to process these files has already been made).
+This configuration setting has only effect when _creating_ a template, not when generating files or projects from it (as at that point the decision on how to process these files has already been made).

 The identifier can be a single character or a multi-character string.
 The identifier sequence may not occur in templated documents except as a way to identify variables and scriptblocks to insert into it.